agraef/midizap/README.md

 You may want to place this directive directly into a configuration file if the configuration is primarily aimed at doing MIDI translations, so you'd like to have the MIDI output enabled by default.
 Typically, such configurations will include just a default `[MIDI]` section and little else.
 As explained below, it's also possible to have *two* pairs of input and output ports, in order to deal with controller feedback from the application.
 This is achieved by either invoking midizap with the `-o2` option, or by employing the `JACK_PORTS 2` directive in the configuration file.

 Last but not least, midizap also supports Jack session management, which makes it possible to record the options the program was invoked with, along with all the MIDI connections.
 This feature can be used with any Jack session management software.
 Specifically, QjackCtl has its own built-in Jack session manager which is available in its Session dialog.
-To use this, launch midizap and any other Jack applications you want to have in the session, use QjackCtl to set up all the connections as needed, and then the "Save" (or "Save and Quit") option in the Session dialog to have the session recorded.
-Now, at any later time you can relaunch the same session with the "Load" (or "Recent") option in the same dialog.
+To use this, launch midizap and any other Jack applications you want to have in the session, use QjackCtl to set up all the connections as needed, and then hit the "Save" (or "Save and Quit") button in the Session dialog to have the session recorded.
+Now, at any later time you can relaunch the same session with the "Load" (or "Recent") button in the same dialog.

 # Secondary MIDI Ports

 Some MIDI controllers need a more elaborate setup than what we've seen so far, because they have motor faders, LEDs, etc. requiring feedback from the application.
 To accommodate these, you can use the `-o2` option of midizap, or the `JACK_PORTS 2` directive in the midizaprc file, to create a second pair of MIDI input and output ports, named `midi_in2` and `midi_out2`.
-Use of this option also activates a second MIDI default section in the midizaprc file, labeled `[MIDI2]`, which is used exclusively for translating MIDI from the second input port and sending the resulting MIDI data to the second output port.
+Use of this option also activates a second MIDI default section in the midizaprc file, labeled `[MIDI2]`, which is used exclusively for translating MIDI input from the second input port and sending the resulting MIDI output to the second output port.
 Typically, the translations in the `[MIDI2]` section will be the inverse of those in the `[MIDI]` section, or whatever it takes to translate the MIDI feedback from the application back to MIDI data which the controller understands.

 You then wire up midizap's `midi_in` and `midi_out` ports to controller and application as before, but in addition you also connect the application back to midizap's `midi_in2` port, and the `midi_out2` port to the controller.
 This reverse path is what is needed to translate the feedback from the application and send it back to the controller.
 A full-blown example for this kind of setup can be found in examples/APCmini.midizaprc in the sources, which shows how to emulate a Mackie controller with AKAI's APCmini device, so that it readily works with DAW software such as Ardour and Reaper.